Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Experimental design and results

-We next explore whether the network can benefit from actively using the label information to group samples that belong to the same class for goodness optimization.
-We next investigate whether incorporating label information to group same-class samples during goodness optimization improves performance.
-Since our proposed unsupervised method relies on the generation of noisy variants of each sample, we compare it with two supervised alternatives: \textit{Sup+sampling} uses labels and applies the same noise sampling as in the unsupervised setting while \textit{Sup} uses labels without noise sampling to compute \(L_{dc}\) directly.
+We next investigate whether incorporating label information and grouping same-class samples during goodness optimization improve performance.
+Since our proposed unsupervised method relies on the generation of noisy variants of each sample, we compare it with two supervised alternatives: \textit{Sup+sampling} uses labels and applies the same noise sampling as in the unsupervised setting while \textit{Sup} only uses label information to compute \(L\) directly (within-class samples for \(\text{ED}_c\) and batch data for \(\text{ED}_d\)).
 As shown in Fig.~\ref{fig:ablation_st}\textbf{b}, the unsupervised method slightly outperforms the supervised one, suggesting that the model can learn effectively without labels and achieve comparable accuracy.
 Notably, noise sampling can improve performance, as \textit{Sup + sampling} is better than \textit{Sup}.
 Although such a sampling operation increases computational cost, the advance of neuromorphic hardware has the potential to mitigate this by leveraging intrinsic physical noise.

-Finally, we investigate the role of the projection scheme.
-Although one might expect the projected dimensionality to relate to the number of classes, our results show otherwise(Fig.~\ref{fig:ablation_st}\textbf{c}).
-Across different strategies, \textit{Graded} (gradual reduction), \textit{Fixed} (set to the number of classes), and \textit{Random} (arbitrary dimensions), performance remains largely comparable.
+Finally, we investigate the role of the projection scheme by considering three strategies, \textit{Graded} (gradual reduction, as used in the main experiments), \textit{Fixed} (set to the number of classes), and \textit{Random} (arbitrary dimensionality no less than the number of classes), performance remains largely comparable.
+As shown in Fig.~\ref{fig:ablation_st}\textbf{c}, all three projection strategies yield similar performance.
 However, omitting projection entirely (\textit{None}) leads to a notable performance drop, indicating that projection is essential for task-related performance.